ShivamMalge-Basics/ShivamMalge-Basics/README.md

-# 👋 Welcome to ShivamMalge-Basics
+# 👋 Welcome to Hedge-Ninja

 This account is a public log of my Python and CS learning journey — where I document everything from **basic syntax** to **recursion**, **logic-building**, and **mini projects** that will eventually grow into **full-scale AI + Finance applications**.